 - Chill the peanut butter balls.
 Place the peanut butter balls into the freezer for 20 minutes.
 This will make the process of dipping the peanut butter balls into chocolate much easier, as the chocolate will set up faster and the peanut butter balls will hold their shape.

 - Melt the chocolate.
 Right before removing the peanut butter balls from the freezer, melt the chocolate by placing the chocolate chips into a heat-safe bowl and microwave the chocolate in 30-second intervals, stirring between each interval, until the chocolate is melted.
-Once melted, stir in the coconut oil if using.
+Once melted, stir in the coconut oil if used.

 - Dip the peanut butter balls in chocolate.
 Remove the chilled peanut butter balls from the freezer and using a fork, toothpick, or wooden skewer, dip the peanut butter ball into the chocolate, leaving a small circle uncovered on top to resemble a buckeye if desired.
 Tap the ball on the side of the bowl to remove any excess chocolate.